-TVA's public and agency involvement include publication of a notice of availability and a 30day public review of the draft EA.
-The availability of the draft EA will be announced in newspapers that serve the Muhlenberg County, Kentucky area.
-The draft EA will also be posted on TVA's website.
-TVA's interagency review includes circulation of the draft EA to local, state, and federal agencies for comments.
+The draft of this EA was released for a 30-day public comment period on November 18, 2020.
+The draft EA was posted on TVA's website (http://tva.com/nepa).
+The availability of the draft EA was announced in newspapers that serve the Muhlenberg County, Kentucky area (the Times-Argus and the Leader-News).
+TVA's interagency involvement included circulation of the draft EA to local, state, and federal agencies for comments.
 Chapter 5 provides a list of agencies and organizations notified of the availability of the draft EA.
-Comments will be accepted for 30 days from the publication of the notice, i.e., from November 19, 2020 through December 18, via TVA's website, mail, and e-mail.
+Comments on the draft EA were accepted from November 18, 2020 through December 18, 2020 via TVA's website, mail, and e-mail.